Can I request to reschedule or postpone my scheduled examination?

 Can the ADC help me organise travel visas or border permits to travel to my examination?

 You are responsible for making your own travel arrangements.
-You should consider your own circumstances carefully before applying for an ADC examination.
+You should consider your own circumstances carefully, including the circumstances surrounding travel to attend a practical examination in Melbourne, Australia, before applying for an ADC examination.
 The ADC is unable to provide travel advice or assist candidates in any matters relating to visas or border permits.

 I need to travel to attend my examination, when should I book my flights and accommodation?